 3. The Multi-Cage Hutch Tutorial Video

 This is a very detailed video of how to build a rabbit duplex.
-It gives you obvious visuals during the tutorial as it is a video verses a blog post.
+It gives you obvious visuals during the tutorial as it is a video.

 4. The Multi-Rabbit Hutch